Can You Take Tums Before Bed? | Essential Nighttime Facts

 The Role of Hydration When Taking Antacids at Night

-A small glass of water with your dose strikes a good balance—helping absorption without promoting nighttime regurgitation.
+A small glass of water with your dose strikes a good balance—helping you take the tablets properly without promoting nighttime regurgitation or sleep disruption.

 The Risks of Overusing Antacids Like Tums Before Bedtime